royweiss1/GPT_Keylogger/README.md

 If you use any derivative of this code in your work, please cite our publicaiton.
 You can find a BibTex citation below.

-For more details you view our paper:
+For more details you can view a preprint of our paper:
 [here](https://arxiv.org/abs/2403.09751)

 # Description